PDOK/geopackage-validator/README.md

 This package requires [GDAL](https://gdal.org/) version >= 3.2.1.
 And python >= 3.8 to run.

-We can be installed using pip (`pip install pdok-geopackage-validator`).
-But we recommend using the docker image.
+We recommend using the docker image.
+When above requirements are met the package can be installed using pip (`pip install pdok-geopackage-validator`).

 ### Docker